Skip to main content

 我提供中文普通话心理咨询 and I provide therapy in English.
 I graduated from NYU in 2024 with a bachelor’s degree in Psychology, and I’m currently pursuing my master’s in Counseling at Northwestern, expected to graduate in 2026.
 My academic and personal journey across cultures has deepened my interest in mental health and human connection.
 I’m passionate about supporting others through meaningful, empathetic conversations and helping them navigate challenges with clarity and confidence.
 I believe in the power of active listening and collaborative growth.
 Counseling allows me to combine my curiosity about the human mind with a genuine desire to be of service.
 Additionally, I co-facilitate the grief support group on Mondays from 6-7:30pm.

-Photo of Taja-Nia Horne
+Photo of Ashley Plantz

 Pre-Licensed Professional